 On Tuesday this week, I was invited to attend a presentation about a new technology for newborns (especially preterm babies) that’s deemed to be life-saving for them.
-I did, and was happy to be in attendance with two other mom bloggers – Santina of Maridadi Life and Lourdes of Lourdes Diary.
-Check out their blogs when you have a moment.
-Other people at the meeting included doctors, nurses and other health service providers involved in maternal and newborn care.
+At the meeting, I met doctors, nurses and other health service providers involved in maternal and newborn care.
 There were also researchers and innovators – mostly those involved in health innovations.

 So the technology is called the IncuBlanket, which is basically a non-electric baby incubator or baby warmer.
 We all know that warmth is a basic need for all newborns, and when it comes to preemies, this cannot be overemphasized.
 They risk developing hypothermia if they are left without warmth.

 By the way, did you know that in Kenya, 26 preterm babies die daily?
 Kenya is ranked no. 15 globally with the highest number of premature births out of 188 countries.
 Preterm and low-birth weight babies need extra care to keep warm and grow well.